 The Hampton-Preston Mansion has had many uses over the years, including a private residence, a governor’s mansion, Union Army headquarters, a convent, educational institutions and commercial space.

 This house was built in 1818 by Ainsley Hall, a wealthy Columbia merchant, and his wife, Sarah.
 They sold the house in 1823 to Wade Hampton I, who updated the Federal-style home to Greek Revival.
 The house passed through the Hampton and Preston families, who were forced to sell the estate after the Civil War.
 It was home to four different colleges before grounds were divided for commercial use.
 Rehabilitated in the late 1960s, the historic mansion opened in 1970 as the centerpiece of the Midlands Tricentennial Exposition Center.
 Learn more about the next phase of capital improvements.

-Mother-daughter duo Mary Cantey Hampton and Caroline Hampton Preston began improving the four-acre grounds around the mansion signaled their extensive wealth and influence.
-Through enslaved labor the landscape was transformed into regionally-acclaimed antebellum gardens that contained a remarkable collection of native varieties and plants from around the world.
-One of Columbia’s most heavily documented historic estates, Historic Columbia seeks to revitalize the 4-acre property in the spirit and design of the antebellum gardens.
-Plans for a 3-phase, multi-year implementation began with the revitalization of the southern portion of the property, with ground broken in January 2012.
+Mother-daughter duo Mary Cantey Hampton and Caroline Hampton Preston ensured that the four-acre grounds around the mansion signaled their extensive wealth and influence.
+Through enslaved labor the landscape was transformed into regionally-acclaimed gardens that contained a remarkable collection of native varieties and plants from around the world.
+One of Columbia’s most heavily documented historic estates, Historic Columbia is recreating the gardens in the spirit and design of the antebellum era.
+The second phase of this transformation is schedule for completion in May 2018.
 Learn more about the restoration of the Hampton-Preston gardens.

 Collections & Exhibits